ExternalProject

 TLS_VERIFY <bool>

-Specifies whether certificate verification should be performed for https URLs.
-If this option is not provided, the default behavior is determined by the CMAKE_TLS_VERIFY variable (see file(DOWNLOAD)).
-If that is also not set, certificate verification will not be performed.
+Specifies whether certificate verification should be performed for https:// URLs.
+If this option is not provided, the value of the CMAKE_TLS_VERIFY variable or the CMAKE_TLS_VERIFY environment variable will be used instead (see file(DOWNLOAD)).
+If neither of those is set, certificate verification will not be performed.
 In situations where URL_HASH cannot be provided, this option can be an alternative verification measure.

 TLS_CAINFO <file>